-There is one place in the universe that grips the public imagination more than any other – our close neighbour Mars.
+There is one place in the universe that grips the public imagination more than any other – our close neighbour, the planet Mars.

 That is hardly surprising.
 For the so-called Red Planet resembles our own Earth in many ways.
 It is made of rock, it has an atmosphere and weather systems.
 Mars is much smaller, with a diameter of around 4,222 miles (6,795 km), but its day is just 40 minutes longer than ours and its axis is tilted by 25 degrees – a similar amount to Earth’s – giving it seasons like those we experience.